by Texas Homesteader ~

 Sage Is Beautiful

 I love cooking with fresh herbs.
 And I love to grow plenty to harvest and dry at the end of the season too.
-I have a Handy Herb-Drying Station in my kitchen to make it easy to dry and use those herbs.
+There’s a Handy Herb-Drying Station set up in my kitchen to make it easy to dry and use those herbs.

 I planted a sage plant in a southern-facing ‘flower bed’ at my front porch years ago.
 I was thrilled when it came back year after year.
 It’s now about 5-feet wide, y’all!